huggingface/blog/transformers-on-intel-sapphire-rapids-cpus.md

 git checkout v4.24.0
 ```

-Next, I create a new ssh key pair called 'cluster' with `ssh-keygen` and store it at the default location (`~/.ssh`).
+Next, we create a new ssh key pair called 'cluster' with `ssh-keygen` and store it at the default location (`~/.ssh`).

-Finally, I create a [new AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) from this instance.
+Finally, we create a [new AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html) from this instance.
+Once the AMI is ready, we can use it to launch the other cluster nodes.

 ## Setting Up the Cluster

-Once the AMI is ready, I use it to launch 7 additional `r7iz.8xlarge` instances, without forgetting to attach the security group created earlier.
+First, we create 7 additional `r7iz.8xlarge` instances, without forgetting to attach the security group created earlier.

-While these instances are starting, I ssh it to the master node to complete the network setup.
-First, I edit the ssh configuration file at `~/.ssh/config` to enable password-less connections from the master to all other nodes, using their private IP address and the key pair created earlier.
+While these instances are starting, we ssh it to the master node to complete the network setup.
+First, we edit the ssh configuration file at `~/.ssh/config` to enable password-less connections from the master to all other nodes, using their private IP address and the key pair created earlier.
 Here's what my file looks like:

 ```
 Host 172.31.*.*